Skip to main content

 Technical Analysis

-CVE-2025-10089 is a vulnerability classified under CWE-427 (Uncontrolled Search Path Element) affecting all versions of Mitsubishi Electric Corporation's MILCO.S Setting Application and its variants, which are used for lighting control systems.
-The vulnerability allows a local attacker to execute arbitrary malicious code during the installation process by exploiting the way the installer loads DLLs.
-Specifically, the installer does not securely handle the search path for DLLs, allowing an attacker to place a malicious DLL in a location that the installer will load instead of the legitimate one.
-This DLL hijacking attack vector requires the attacker to have local access to the system and the ability to influence the installer's environment, such as placing files in the installer's directory or a directory in the DLL search path.
-The vulnerability does not affect the application after installation, only the installer execution phase.
-The risk is mitigated if the installer executable's digital signature shows the signer name "Mitsubishi Electric Lighting," indicating a fixed version.
-Users who download the installer directly from Mitsubishi Electric's official website receive a signed and safe installer.
-The CVSS v3.1 base score is 7.0 (high severity), reflecting local attack vector, high attack complexity, no privileges required, user interaction required, and high impact on confidentiality, integrity, and availability.
-No known exploits have been reported in the wild as of now.
-The vulnerability highlights the importance of secure DLL loading practices and digital signature verification in software installation processes.
+CVE-2025-10089 is an Uncontrolled Search Path Element vulnerability (CWE-427) affecting all versions of Mitsubishi Electric Corporation's MILCO.S Setting Application and its variants, including MILCO.S Setting Application (IR), MILCO.S Easy Setting Application (IR), and MILCO.S Easy Switch Application (IR).
+The vulnerability allows a local attacker to execute arbitrary code by exploiting the way the installer loads DLLs during the installation process.
+Specifically, the installer does not securely specify the DLL search path, allowing an attacker to place a malicious DLL in a location that the installer searches before the legitimate DLL, resulting in the malicious code being loaded and executed with the installer's privileges.
+This flaw only manifests during installation and does not affect the application once installed.
+The vulnerability is mitigated if the installer executable is digitally signed by "Mitsubishi Electric Lighting," as verified via the Digital Signatures tab on the executable's properties.
+Users who download the installer directly from Mitsubishi Electric's official website are not at risk of malicious code injection, as the official installer is signed and trusted.
+The CVSS v3.1 base score is 7.7 (High), reflecting local attack vector (AV:L), high attack complexity (AC:H), no privileges required (PR:N), required user interaction (UI:R), scope change (S:C), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+No known exploits are currently reported in the wild.
+The vulnerability underscores the importance of secure DLL loading practices and verifying digital signatures to prevent code execution attacks during software installation.

 Potential Impact